5 Steps for Reaching Your Bible Study Goals

 For some of us, we are not only setting goals for ourselves but for our children or a class we are teaching.

-Fall is a time of fresh starts: new school year, new season, and new schedule.
+The first of the year is a time of fresh starts: new school year, new season, and new schedule.
 As you are preparing to set your fall schedule take to reset your Bible study goals too.
 We all need fresh starts and this is the time for you to start a new chapter in your spiritual growth!

 Not sure where to start when you want a daily Bible study?
 Here are easy five steps you can use to reach your Bible study goals.